School in Cyprus

 Many expats living in Cyprus send their children to private international schools.
 The most obvious benefit is that children will be surrounded by others who speak their language, and these schools tend to offer a higher standard of education and have a better selection of extra-curricular activities.

-Private schools are present in larger cities such as Paphos, Nicosia, Limassol and Larnaca, but the curriculum taught and the standard upheld in each of the institutions may vary considerably.
+Private schools are present in larger cities such as Paphos, Nicosia, Limassol and Larnaca, but curricula and standards may vary from school to school.
 The most popular curricula offered at international schools in Cyprus include the British and American, with many schools also offering the International Baccalaureate (IB) programme.

-Private schools in Cyprus can be costly, with tuition depending on the age of the child and the requirements of the school.
-Parents should also anticipate supplementary costs like registration and enrolment fees, books, uniforms and school bus expenses.
+Private and international schools in Cyprus can be costly, with tuition depending on various factors, such as the prestige of the school, the curriculum taught, the quality of facilities and teachers, and of course the age of the child.
+Parents should also anticipate additional costs such as registration and enrolment fees, books, uniforms and school bus expenses.